dlmanning/gulp-sass/README.md

 You need to import `gulp-sass` into your gulpfile and pass it the compiler of your choice.
 From there, you can call `sass()` inside `gulp.pipe()` to asynchronously render your Sass into CSS.
 To render your CSS synchronously, you can call `sass.sync()`.

-**Note:** With Dart Sass, asynchronous rendering is much slower than synchronous rendering.
+**⚠️ Note:** With Dart Sass, asynchronous rendering is much slower than synchronous rendering.
 If you're using Dart Sass, you're better off using synchronous rendering.

 Rendering your Sass in a Gulp task looks something like this: